 6152.01 - WAIVER OF SCHOOL FEES FOR INSTRUCTIONAL MATERIALS

-The Big Walnut Local School District shall waive fees assessed by the District for instructional materials only for students whose parent(s) or guardian are unable to afford them.
+The Big Walnut Local School District may waive fees assessed by the District for instructional materials for students who demonstrate a serious financial need.
 The Superintendent may, as deemed necessary, establish additional procedures to supplement the procedures established in this policy regarding the requests for the waiver of fees.
 This waiver does not include District fees associated with extra-curricular activities or student enrichment programs that are not part of a course of instruction.

-Additionally, the District may charge fees for tools, equipment, and materials, as specified, that are necessary for workforce-readiness training that may be retained by the students after completion of the course.
+Additionally, the District may charge fees for tools, equipment, and materials, as specified, that are necessary for workforce-readiness career-technical education training programs that may be retained by the students after completion of the course.

 Eligibility Standards